lemiorhan/darklord/README.md

 Please note that Voldemort-1.3.0 is not available in central maven repository.
 You should download and add it to your local repository by yourself.

+### Configuring Server and Client

+Voldemort server and clients can be configured by changing values of the predefined settings.
+The list of all possible settings are added to the codebase as sample files.
+You can check the settings of Voldemort server from [server.properties](../darklord-server/src/main/java/com/agilistanbul/darklord/sample/server.properties.sample), the settings of Voldemort client from [client.properties](../darklord-server/src/main/java/com/agilistanbul/darklord/client/client.properties.sample) and the settings of Voldemort admin client from [admin.properties](../darklord-server/src/main/java/com/agilistanbul/darklord/client/admin.properties.sample) files.

 ### Contributors

 Copyright (C) [Lemi Orhan Ergin](http://www.lemiorhanergin.com)